P1-Ro/docker-android-build-box/README.md

 ## Docker Build Image

 If you want to build the docker image by yourself, you can use following command.
-The image itself is more than 5 GB, check your free disk space before building it.
+The image itself is arount 2 GB, check your free disk space before building it.

     docker build -t android-build-box .